 In the top part, in the Pixel Dimensions section are the number of pixels that make up the horizontal and vertical dimensions of the image.
 In this case 5184 pixels horizontally by 3456 pixels vertically.
 If we multiply those two numbers together we get 17,915,904 - or 17.9 megapixels (Mp).
 This is the digital resolution of the image (and why camera manufacturers use it to show the resolution of a camera - in this case 18 Mp).
 Ignore the number shown after Pixel Dimensions: (51.3M) for now, it's not germane to this discussion, but I'll tell you what it is at the end of this article

 The next section Document Size is where the confusion lies and miscomprehensions start.
-The Document Size is the size of the paper required to print that digital image at the pixels per inch (ppi) shown in the "pixels/inch" section.
-In the case of the image above, if that digital image was printed at 72 pixels per inch, it would require a paper size of 72 x 48 inches.
+The Document Size can be looked at in two ways, 1) as the size of the paper required to print that digital image at the pixels per inch (ppi) shown in the "pixels/inch" section or 2) as the calculated ppi for the size of the paper shown.
+In the case of the image above, if that digital image was printed at 72 pixels per inch, it would require a paper size of 72 x 48 inches, or conversely, if printing to 72 inches, it would be printing at 72 pixels per inch.
 The word "Resolution" in that section means paper ppi resolution when printed - NOT the digital resolution of the image.

 In this image we see a different number in the Document Size "Resolution".
 To get here, I've de-selected "resample" image and then I've changed the resolution section from 72 to 300.
 The Document Size size now shows 17.28 x 11.52 inches.
 Many people jump to the (erroneous) conclusion that since the Document Size has changed, that their digital image has changed.
 It's not true - the digital image has not changed, the pixel dimensions remain the same.
 That's because the "resample" image box has been de-selected, the only thing that's changed is the conversion factor that is used to show what paper size would be required to print that image at the specified ppi - in these two cases, either 72 or 300.
 This leaves the pixel dimensions unchanged and hence the digital resolution of the photo remains unchanged.
 If you saved these images to disk, one with 72 ppi and one with 300 dpi, the images will be identical except for those two numbers.